Krsmanovic-S/Implementations-Of-Data-Structures/README.md

  * Print all values in the queue

- * Use iterators for traversal from the front to the back of the queue
+ * Use iterators for travering the queue

 ---------------------------------------------------------